Daviedavie100/Investigating_dataset_project/README.md

 ## Project Questions for Analysis

-1. What is the league table for the 4 major leagues in europe during 2015/2016 season?
+1. What is the league table for the 4 major leagues in Europe during 2015/2016 season?
 2. Which are the top 3 teams for each league in 2015/2016 season?
-3. What teams improved the most over the time period?
+3. What teams improved the most over the period?
+4. What is the Peak performance age or age group for most players

 ## Dataset